mustafaascha/mustafaascha.github.io/_posts/2016-10-28-SEERwithR.md

 ### Requesting/Downloading the data

-To begin doing anything, you'll have to obtain data.
-Go to [this page](http://seer.cancer.gov/data/access.html) to request the data and sign their agreement form.
+[The SEER website](http://seer.cancer.gov/data/access.html) makes it very easy to obtain data, requesting only that you read/sign their data use agreement form.

 After returning the agreement form, you'll be linked to [this site](http://seer.cancer.gov/data/options.html).
 Pick ZIP or exe,